aspose-total/Aspose.Total-Products/total/en/java/conversion/xml-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XML to OTP" h2="Export XML to OTP via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert XML to OTP within any Java J2SE, J2EE, or J2ME application.
+The suite includes Aspose.PDF for Java and Aspose.Slides for Java, two powerful components that allow developers to quickly and easily convert XML to OTP.

+Using Aspose.PDF for Java, developers can export XML to PPTX, a PowerPoint presentation format.
+This component also provides a wide range of features that allow developers to manipulate PDF documents, such as adding text, images, and annotations.

+Once the XML has been converted to PPTX, Aspose.Slides for Java can be used to convert the PPTX to OTP.
+This PowerPoint Processing API provides a comprehensive set of features that allow developers to create, edit, and convert PowerPoint presentations.
+It also supports a wide range of formats, including OTP, PPT, PPTX, and PDF.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XML to OTP within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XML to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to OTP.
+With Aspose.Total for Java, developers can quickly and easily convert XML to OTP within any Java application.
+The suite includes two powerful components that allow developers to export XML to PPTX and then convert the PPTX to OTP.
+Aspose.PDF for Java and Aspose.Slides for Java provide a comprehensive set of features that allow developers to manipulate PDF documents and create, edit, and convert PowerPoint presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}